sit-fyi/sit/doc/architecture_overview.md

 These queries can be used with the `--named-query/-Q` flag and filters with `--named-filter/-F` flag.

-#### Open an issue
+#### Open an item

 **NB**: This section is using the "plumbing" command line interface.
 It helps with understanding how SIT works but ultimately most common interactive workflows should be done using `sit-web`.

-1. Run `sit issue`, note the ID generated by it
+1. Run `sit item`, note the ID generated by it
 2. Edit temporary `text` file to prepare a **one-line summary (title) only**.
    It is important to name the file `text` and not something else.
    Within SIT project we kindly request to use the "problem statement" summary as in: `Problem: something doesn't work` whenever possible.
 3. Take ID from the first step and run `sit record -t SummaryChanged <id> text`
 4. Edit temporary `text` file to prepare details.
-   Provide detailed information for your issue so that others can fully understand it.
+   Provide detailed information for your item so that others can fully understand it.
 It is a good etiquette to have one or a few paragraphs.
 5. Take ID from the first step and run `sit record -t DetailsChanged <id> text`
 6. You can check if everything is correct by running `sit reduce <id>`.
-   It will show the current state of the issue as a JSON.
+   It will show the current state of the item as a JSON.

-#### Comment on an issue
+#### Comment on an item

 **NB**: This section is using the "plumbing" command line interface.
 It helps with understanding how SIT works but ultimately most common interactive workflows should be